peeringdb/docs/docs/blog/carrier_object.md

 # Should PeeringDB Create a New “Carrier” Object?
-That was the question we asked two focus groups on 29 June.
+That was the question we asked two focus groups on 29 June 2021.

 ![Photo of Mountain Lake in Lens by Paul Skorupskas on Unsplash](images/mountain_lake_in_lens_paul_skorupskas_unsplash.jpg)